Should You Rent or Sell Your Home This Winter? A Guide for Property Owners

 Investments Diversified?
 Expansion plans

 Are your retirement funds sufficient?
 Will selling your home now or later affect their growth?
-Is investment diversification a part of your strategy?
+Is investment diversification part of your strategy?
 And how will selling your home impact this?
-Analyzing these signs it’s time to sell your home will provide a clearer picture of when it’s best to sell your home.
+Analyzing these signs, it’s time to sell your home, will provide a clearer picture of when it’s best to sell your home.

 Assessing Your Living Situation